-- 26. Plaintiff operates a retail store called The Gardener, with locations in Berkeley, San Francisco, and Healdsburg.
-The Gardener sells unique home and garden goods, with a focus on seasonal items and sustainability. - 27.
-The Gardener has complied with all applicable orders of California state and local authorities.
-Compliance with those orders has caused direct physical loss of The Gardener's insured property in that its business locations and its equipment, furnishings, and other business personal property, have been made unavailable, inoperable, useless and/or uninhabitable; and its functionality has been severely reduced if not completely or nearly eliminated.
+- 26. Plaintiff operates a music venue called Ivy Room in Albany, California.
+Ivy Room plays host to national and local acts in an intimate setting. - 27.
+Ivy Room has complied with all applicable orders of California state and local authorities.
+Compliance with those orders has caused direct physical loss of Ivy Room's insured property in that the property has been made useless and/or uninhabitable; and its functionality has been severely reduced if not completely or nearly eliminated. - 28.
+The impact of these orders is felt not simply in their direct application to Ivy Room's operations, but also in their application to neighboring businesses and properties, whose property has suffered similar direct physical loss as a result. - 29.
+Even when California relaxes or revokes its mandates, Ivy Room will encounter continued loss of business income due to those orders because, in issuing those orders, government officials have stated that densely occupied public spaces are dangerously unsafe, and continuing to operate the venue in the same manner as before could expose Ivy Room to the risk of contaminated premises as well as exposing customers and workers to transmission and infection risks. - 30.
+Plaintiff purchased comprehensive commercial liability and property insurance from First Mercury Insurance to insure against risks the business might face.
+Such coverage includes business income with extra expense coverage for the loss, as well as additional "civil authority" coverage.
+The coverage excludes loss "caused by or resulting from" virus or bacteria.
+Once triggered, the policy pays actual losses sustained for the business income and extra expense coverage. - 31.
+To date, Plaintiff has paid all of the premiums required by First Mercury to keep its policy in full force.
+These premiums have totaled many thousands to date.

-- 28. The impact of these orders is felt not simply in their direct application to The Gardener's operations, but also in the damage caused to neighboring businesses and properties. - 29.
-Even when California relaxes or revokes its mandates, The Gardener will encounter continued loss of business income due to those orders because, in issuing those orders, government officials have stated that densely occupied public spaces are dangerously unsafe, and continuing to operate the shop in the same manner as before could expose The Gardener to the risk of contaminated premises as well as exposing customers and workers to transmission and infection risks. - 30.
-Plaintiff purchased comprehensive commercial liability and property insurance from Defendant to insure against risks the business might face.
-Such coverage includes business income coverage for the loss, as well as additional "civil authority" coverage.
-The coverage excludes "loss or damage caused directly or indirectly by" "[a]ny virus."
-Once triggered, the policy pays actual losses sustained for the business income or civil authority coverage. - 31.
-To date, Plaintiff has paid all of the premiums required by Defendant to keep its policy in full force.
-These premiums have totaled many thousands to date. - 32.
-On or about April 27, 2020, Plaintiff reported a loss of business income as of March 16, 2020, under Policy BZS564923944. - 33.
-On or about May 8, 2020, Defendant denied Plaintiff's claim for coverage.
-In a cursory denial letter, Defendant took the position that "The closure of your business, resulting in a loss of income is not related to any direct physical damage to the business personal property or the building.
-The closing was due to the
+32. On or about March 18, 2020, Plaintiff reported a loss of business income as of March 16, 2020, under Policy FMEV112910.